ViaVersion/Mappings/README.md

 java -cp MappingsGenerator.jar com.viaversion.mappingsgenerator.MappingsOptimizer <from version> <to version>
 ```

+### Optional arguments

+Optional arguments must follow the two version arguments.

-Optionally, the `--generateDiffStubs` argument can be passed as a third argument to generate empty diff files for
+* `--generateDiffStubs` to generate empty diff files for missing mappings
-missing mappings.
+* `--keepUnknownFields` to keep non-standard fields from json mappings in the compact files

 ## Json format